adamfortuna/adamfortuna.com-v3/source/_posts/2013-11-01-2-years-of-crossfit.markdown

 For the month of August 2012, I participated in a "[Paleo Challenge][]" competition run by my gym.
 The goal was to eat no grains, sugars, salt, vinegar, rice, chocolate -- or other things considered non-paleo for the month.
 This generally meant eating meats, vegetables, fruits, nuts, olive oil and not much else.
 I cut out fruit as well to try to lower my sugar intake even lower.

 The result of this was that I went down from 8.2% to 6.8% body fat over the course of a month.
 At 132lbs, that's almost surely the slimest I'll ever be in my life.
 At that rediculously small size, I didn't have any visible 6-pack.
-Some things still come down to genetics.
+Genetics still plays a factor in something like that.

 I don't follow paleo now, although I do tend to eat more meat and less sugar than the average person.
 Some things, like salt, are annoyingly difficult to limit, and the occasional beer/wine throughout the week is still an indulgence.
+The biggest takeaway from the paleo education is understanding how different foods affect my energy level, moods and training goals.

 ### Weight

 I haven't talked about weight all that much because it hasn't been a goal of mine.
 Going into my first workout I weighed around 155lbs.
-I ended up losing 20lbs in about 10 months.
+My first 10 months ended up shedding 20lbs of that going three times a week.
 In the year since then, I've managed to put that amount back on, mostly as muscle.

 During this time, I've never had a "goal weight".
-Instead I've aimed for periods of eating very clean, followed by periods of eating a surplus.
+Instead I've aimed for periods of eating a caloric deficit, followed by periods of eating a surplus.

 ## Tracking Progress